learning-zone/sql-basics/README.md

 ANSWER: a) Insert

-#### Suppose your assistant, named Jene has not been previously authorized to add data about new customers into the database, which of the following statement can be used to give her that permission
+## Q. Suppose your assistant, named Jene has not been previously authorized to add data about new customers into the database, which of the following statement can be used to give her that permission

 a) Grant Insert
 b) Grant Update